veres-one/docs.veres.one/docs/network/governance.md

 The Board of Governors is responsible for ensuring the stability of the socio-political and economic operation of the Veres One Network.

-The Board of Governors must approve decisions made by the community group.
+Decisions made by the community group must be approved by the Board of Governors to take effect.

 Nodes provide checks and balances against the Board of Governors by refusing to run software that does not take their needs into account.